atamburino/ai-backend-node/README.md

-# Node.js DeepSeek API Server
+# Node.js Open AI API Server

-A simple Node.js server that provides an API endpoint to interact with DeepSeek's AI models.
+A simple Node.js server that provides an API endpoint to interact with Open AI's models.

 ## Setup